godot-escoria/escoria-docs/getting_started/step_by_step/2_create_player_character.rst

    The ``Speak`` animations are optional and only required if your game needs them.

-For each direction angle, the name of the animation to play and whether that animation should be played mirrored have to be set up.
+For each direction angle, put the name of the matching animation (with the name specified in "Adding a walkcycle" above) in the "Animation" field, and choose whether that animation should be played mirrored by selecting the "Mirrored" checkbox.

-These are the settings for the ``Directions`` parameter:
+These are the the first 3 settings for the ``Directions`` parameter:

 .. image:: img/character_create_animation_directions.png
    :alt: The settings required for the Direction parameter